-We spoke with Haruka Urata, Chief Researcher at the Fidelity Institute Japan, who recently published research that highlights the financial behavior and investing trends across the Japanese financial landscape and is based on input from 10,000 Japanese businesspersons.
+The Fidelity Institute Japan have published research that highlights the financial behavior and investing trends across the Japanese financial landscape and is based on input from 10,000 Japanese businesspersons.

 Here are some of the highlights and key findings related from the research: